jinzhongjia/codecompanion-tools.nvim/README.md

 1. Verify you're in a CodeCompanion chat buffer (`filetype = "codecompanion"`)
 2. Check that models are configured for your current adapter
 3. Ensure the keymap isn't conflicting with other bindings

+### DAG Checklist Tool Not Available

+1. Ensure DAG system is enabled: `dag = { enabled = true }`
+2. Enable debug mode to see tool registration: `debug = true` (global option)
+3. Check for errors in the console output when starting Neovim
+4. Verify all DAG module files are present in `lua/codecompanion_tools/dag/`
+5. Try the `:CodeCompanionToolsDebug` command to check tool registration status

 ## Backward Compatibility